FridayCandour/typer.js/README.md

 If you want to make a pull request you should:

-1. Clone the repository: `git clone https://github.com/FridayCandour/uiedbook.git`.
+1. Clone the repository: `git clone https://github.com/FridayCandour/Typer.js.git`.
-2. Enter the cloned repository: `cd uiedbook`
+2. Enter the cloned repository: `cd Typer.js`
 3. Remember to update the readme, if necessary.

 Uiedbook.js has been given birth to in order for Developers to quickly create, maintain and publish Their products in less time.